The Sweet Spot

 Yes, new branded medications can be expensive and may require labor intensive prior authorizations, but the patient needs to be informed.

-Help is on the way with Federal initiative to make branded diabetes drugs cheaper
+Help is on the way with Federal initiative to make branded diabetes drugs cheaper.
+Farxiga (dapagliflozin) now has a generic.

 It's not always about the sugar anymore.